-Murders in 2 UP families over liquor disputes
+Murders In 2 UP Families Over Liquor Disputes

-Shahjahanpur/ Moradabad, March 21 (IANS) In two separate incidents in Uttar Pradesh, two people were killed by their family members over liquor related disputes.
+Shahjahanpur/ Moradabad: In two separate incidents in Uttar Pradesh, two people were killed by their family members over liquor related disputes.

 In Shahjahanpur, a young man killed his elderly mother after she refused to give him money to buy alcohol.